Access doesn’t guarantee social participation

 It is easier to measure whether a person can use a building (accessibility) than it is to measure what they are using it for (participation).
 The Australian Standards cover accessibility and this is why the story often ends here.

 The title of the article is, An integrated literature review of the current discourse around universal design in the built environment – is occupation the missing link?
 The term “occupation” is from the occupational therapy field and means “doing things”.
-You will need institutional access for a free read.
-However, you can ask the lead author, Danielle Hitch at Deakin University, for a copy.
-Or Valerie Watchorn via ResearchGate.
+Full text available on ResearchGate or via institutional access to a free read.
+By Valerie Watchorn and Danielle Hitch at Deakin University.

 Purpose: To synthesise current literature about universal design for built environments that promote social participation.
 These need to be personally meaningful activities, which people need, want or must do as part of their daily life.